Moodle™ or Canvas? It can be tough to choose the perfect LMS for your e-Learning program.

 Canvas also has a gradebook to grade student assignments.
 The Grades can be imported or exported manually or automatically in a CSV file through SIS (Student Information System) integration.
 Canvas also offers Speedgrader for effective grading.

-You can use rubrics in both moodle and canvas, but after using the Canvas rubric, you still have to manually enter the grade for the assignment, while in Moodle the rubric score is the assignment score.
+You can use rubrics in both, but after using the Canvas rubric, you still have to manually enter the grade for the assignment, while in Moodle the rubric score is the assignment score.

 Summary